clc3-CloudComputing/jku-ws20/1 Building a Microservice/exercise 1.2/README.md

 ## Instructions

-1. Authenticating to the container registry:
+1. Authenticate to the container registry:

     ```console
     docker login